 Voov – the alternative to Zoom

-To overcome the challenges we now have using Zoom we have started using a product called Voov.
+To overcome the challenges we now have using Zoom we have started using a product called Voov for remote UX research in China.
 It is created by Tencent, one of China’s largest and most successful tech firms.
 That means Voov is supported by the Chinese Government.
 It therefore does not fall foul of the great firewall.

 One thing you realize immediately is that the previous glitches experienced with Zoom, even pre-recent changes, were not down to bandwidth issues.
 They were directly related to the great firewall.
-Using Voov transforms the remote viewing experience and it is like working between any two western countries.
+Using Voov transforms the remote viewing experience for remote UX research in China and it is like working between any two western countries.
 This makes remote viewing and playback sessions far more effective and with a lot less hassle.